nadesico19/sacad/BUILDING.md

      └─SacadMgd.dll
 ```

-When Sacad search for the dll, it walks backward from the version your code have
+When Sacad search for the DLL, it walks backward from the version your code have
 requested.
 So if you create a client instance for AutoCAD 2020, the search will
-hit the dll under `/sacad/dll/2013`.
+hit the DLL under `/sacad/dll/2013`.

 Typically, due to the difference of dependencies between ObjectARX 2012 and
 2013, you should at least build two version of this library, to cover all